 What safety precautions are being put in place for both staff and children?

 We will be doing temperature checks for all children and staff.
 Our maintenance team has increased their cleaning protocols to include highly touched areas such as doorknobs and light switches.
-Our staff will be issued PPE, including masks, gloves, and work-specific clothing that will be laundered on-site.
+Our staff will be issued PPE, including masks, gloves, and with the option to wear work-specific clothing laundered on-site.

 What would happen if either a child or staff member were to become sick?
 Would the entire program shut down or just the group that had the sick person?

-If a child or staff member were to become sick, we would immediately notify Public Health officials who would come on site to determine the best practices for potential closure.
-All families would be notified immediately too.
+If a child or staff member is sick, we would immediately notify Public Health officials who would come on site to determine the best practices for potential closure.
+Group members and close contacts will also be notified immediately.

-We want to ensure each group has a home base since they will no longer be traveling off-site.
-Our community rooms have been set up with activities, toys, games, and art materials so each group has a space for fun!
+We are following Public Health guidelines and limited camp group sizes to 20 people.
+Our community rooms have been set up with activities, toys, games, and art materials so each group has space for fun!

 Will siblings be placed in the same cohort?